Mehul10/twitter-clone/readme.md

 * These routes are used to serve data on the front end

 * They use the functions defined in the controllers to fetch/update the data

-    1. Get request on users route gets the user by id or username
-    2. Post request on the same users route creates new user with username

 ### public